 Table of Contents:

 Heroku is a cloud computing service that’s been around since 2007.
 Heroku uses application containers called “dynos” to provide services.
-Like most cloud services, Heroku’s dynos have flexible scalability and security.
+Like most cloud services, Heroku apps or "dynos" have flexible scalability and security.
 Dynos can be sized from 512 MB to 14 GB of RAM.
 They can be always on, or they can sleep until they are needed.
-Heroku allows scaling of dynos both horizontally or vertically - in other words, if you need more performance, you can add more dynos or make your existing dynos bigger.
+Heroku apps allow scaling both horizontally or vertically - in other words, if you need more performance, you can add more dynos or make your existing dynos bigger.
 Groups of dynos can be grouped together in private spaces so their backend communications are on a network that only those dynos can access.

 Dynos can run a wide variety of software - out of the box, Heroku officially supports 8 different programming languages.
 Heroku also supports a set of managed data services, including the Postgres relational database, the Redis key-value data store, and the Apache Kafka distributed messaging service.
 In addition to these basic tools, Heroku has hundreds of add-ons that are building blocks for your application.
-For example, add ons are available to help your app store data in Amazon S3, manage user authentication via Oauth, and do enterprise ETL with Xplenty.
-Heroku Connect is one of the add-ons available directly from Heroku.
+For example, you can configure add ons to help your app store data in Amazon S3, manage user authentication via Oauth, and do enterprise ETL with Xplenty.
+The Heroku Connect add-on is available directly from your Heroku account.